Introduction

 In a society without a State, no judicial or arbitration agency would have compulsory jurisdiction, by which they could drag unwilling participants into court.
 Of course, it would be possible to try a defendant in absentia and issue a boycott judgment against a convicted party.
 The “convicted” would suffer as a result of the social consequences of his actions, even though no invasive force would be inflicted directly upon him.

-The Tannehills have also pointed out that “a court system which has a monopoly guaranteed by the force of statutory law will not give as good quality service as will free market arbitration agencies which must compete for their customers.”
-This is similar to the observation made by Bruce Benson and others that under a customary law system, “the more effective institutional arrangements replace the less effective ones.”
+The Tannehills have also pointed out that “a court system which has a monopoly guaranteed by the force of statutory law will not give as good quality service as will free market arbitration agencies which must compete for their customers”.
+This is similar to the observation made by Bruce Benson and others that under a customary law system, “the more effective institutional arrangements replace the less effective ones”.
 In other words, where customers are free to migrate between competing judicial and arbitration agencies, they will choose to patronise those that offer the best quality service at the lowest possible prices.
-As Bruce Benson explained in The Enterprise Of Law, “there appears to be substantial benefit from not having monopoly [as in a single legal system], just as there is for the production of all other goods and services.” [p.300]
+As Bruce Benson explained in The Enterprise of Law, “there appears to be substantial benefit from not having monopoly [as in a single legal system], just as there is for the production of all other goods and services” [p.300].

 Arbitration and the (voluntaryist) sources of law and order

-Imagine for an instant, as William Vandersteel posited in No. 14 of The Voluntaryist, that you had to operate in both your social life and business life as though you had no State courts to resort to in the event that someone caused you a harm or failed to abide by their contractual agreements.
+Imagine for an instant, as William Vandersteel posited in an issue of The Voluntaryist, that you had to operate in both your social life and business life as though you had no State courts to resort to in the event that someone caused you a harm or failed to abide by their contractual agreements.
 You would not be able to employ coercive third party enforcement measures.
 Two countervailing tendencies would come into operation.
 First of all, you would be very careful with whom you had dealings.
 You would only want to interact with those who had a first-rate reputation and an honourable record of fulfilling their promises in all circumstances.
 Your second inclination would be to guard your own reputation to the utmost.
-“Individuals would strive always to act properly and with the highest integrity, knowing that any blemish on their reputation would virtually bar them from participating in any future business ventures.”
+“Individuals would strive always to act properly and with the highest integrity, knowing that any blemish on their reputation would virtually bar them from participating in any future business ventures”.

 If we define customary law as a legal system which develops from the bottom up through voluntary arrangements, we will discover that such a system operates in much the same manner as envisioned by Vandersteel.
-Bruce Benson in his article “The Impetus for Recognising Private Property and Adopting Ethical Behaviour,” notes that among small groups of people who frequently interact, there is little need for formal institutional arrangements to insure credible behaviour.
+Bruce Benson in his article “The Impetus for Recognising Private Property and Adopting Ethical Behaviour”, notes that among small groups of people who frequently interact, there is little need for formal institutional arrangements to insure credible behaviour.
 Everyone is knowledgeable about everyone else’s reputation.
 As the size of the group expands, the likelihood of dealing with someone whose reputation is not known is increased, as well as the probability that some person(s) might not fulfil their promises.
-“Therefore, for such expansion to occur, each party’s commitments to accept commonly accepted norms of behaviour must be credible.” [p.51]
+“Therefore, for such expansion to occur, each party’s commitments to accept commonly accepted norms of behaviour must be credible” [p.51].

 If a dispute arises between people belonging to different mutual support groups, the disputants may either resort to violent self-help, abandon their claim against the other party, or attempt to negotiate a peaceful settlement.
 Mutual support groups, whether family, commercial, or social, not only strengthen the position of the solitary individual, but they also act as a means of sharing the expense of dispute settlement.
 Violence, whether individual or in concert with others, is almost always more expensive than a peaceful resolution.
-Thus “acceptance of nonviolent dispute resolution will become a customary obligation that is required for group membership,” and the “resort to violence without first trying to achieve a nonviolent solution will result in ostracism by the group.” [p.53]
+Thus “acceptance of nonviolent dispute resolution will become a customary obligation that is required for group membership,” and the “resort to violence without first trying to achieve a nonviolent solution will result in ostracism by the group” [p.53].

 Arbitration plays a pivotal and important part in this process of peaceful dispute settlement.
 Benson describes how boycott and ostracism work under the customary law, and it is readily apparent how this applies to arbitration in the absence of a State enforcement apparatus: